jphutch/jphutch.github.io/_worksprogress/2018-07-01-sirereturn.md

 ---
-title: "Quantifying Heterogeneous Returns to Genetic Selection:<br/> Evidence from Wisconsin Dairies"
+title: "Quantifying Heterogeneous Returns to Adoption of Genetics: :<br/> The Case of the Dairy Industry"
 collection: publications
 permalink: /publication/2018-07-01-sirereturn
 excerpt: '*with Brent Hueth and Guilherme Rosa* <br/> We investigate heterogeneous returns to genetics in the dairy industry using herd testing data and explore the extent to which management practices can hinder or enhance the productivity of certain sires.'